joshdowning/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 Will briefly explain it as it is quite trivial:
 1. Via the GUI you can simply click the pencil icon to start editing, then check the differences, click commit to commit the changes to a new branch and eventually create a PR.
 Check that the CI jobs started running.
 These jobs run tests on the website including your changes.
 Running CI jobs are displayed in yellow.
-3. Once the CI finishes it'll turn green.
-Once it's, you will see a preview link that you should use to check your changes on a real deployment of Tyk docs website.
+Once the CI job finishes it will turn green.
+Upon completion, you will see a preview link that you should use to check your changes on a real deployment of the Tyk docs website.

 ### 2. Local development environment